libxlsxwriter

 let documentDirectory = try!
 FileManager.default.url(for: .documentDirectory, in: .userDomainMask, appropriateFor:nil, create:false) let fileURL = documentDirectory.appendingPathComponent("hello_world.xlsx") let workbook = workbook_new((fileURL.absoluteString.dropFirst(6) as NSString).fileSystemRepresentation) let worksheet = workbook_add_worksheet(workbook, nil) worksheet_write_string(worksheet, 0, 0, "Hello", nil) worksheet_write_number(worksheet, 1, 0, 123, nil) workbook_close(workbook)

-For a sample Xcode project that uses the libxlsxwriter cocoapod for iOS and macOS with Objective-C and Swift see libxlsxwriter Cocoa Examples or LibXlsxWriterSwiftSample for an updated example for Swift 5.
+For a sample Xcode project that uses the libxlsxwriter cocoapod for iOS and macOS with Objective-C and Swift see libxlsxwriter Cocoa Examples or LibXlsxWriterSwiftSample.

 On macOS you can also use brew/homebrew: